Expedited Category Review

 As soon as the project is approved as “Expedited”, a Letter of Approval along with a Board Action from the IRB Chair will be sent to the Principal Investigator.
 This notice may also specify the terms and conditions of the approval, as well as the continuing review period (6 months, 12 months, etc.) back to top

 Who receives these IRB Board Action Notices / Letters of Approval?

 The Principal Investigator of record is responsible for all aspects of a research protocol involving human subjects, and is the person who will receive formal correspondence from the North Texas Regional IRB.

-The Principal Investigator may designate, in writing, other project personnel to receive copies of such notices or correspondence, and such designation should be sent directly to the IRB for inclusion in the protocol folder.
+The Principal Investigator may designate other project personnel to receive IRB notices or correspondence, and such designation should be made in IRBNet.
 However, the principal investigator is still fully responsible for acting on such correspondence from the North Texas Regional IRB. back to top

 What happens if my “Expedited Review” project turns out not to qualify for Expedited Review?